If you’re curious about Seagull vs Taylor guitar brands, this post is for you!

-Seagull guitars first started in 1982 in a small Canadian village called LaPatrie in Quebec.
+Seagull guitars are handcrafted and first started in 1982 by Godin Guitars, a company founded by Robin Godin in a small village called La Patrie in Quebec, Canada.

 Their guitars also come with solid tops and beautiful finishes.

-Some of the notable musicians who play Seagull are- James Blunt, Peppino D’Agostino, Michalis Hatzigiannis, Kim Deal, Michelle Lambert, and many more.
+If you’re curious about who plays Seagull guitars, some musicians include James Blunt, Peppino D’Agostino, Michalis Hatzigiannis, Kim Deal, Michelle Lambert, and many more.

 Bob Taylor founded Taylor guitars in 1974 in El Cajon, California.

 Some musicians who often play Taylor guitars include Ben Harper, Tori Kelly, Jewel, Jason Mraz, Mon Laferte, and many more.

 Seagull has a unique compound-curved top, where the top has a slight curve above the soundhole.

 This design reduces downward pressure from the fingerboard.